crazyoptimist/crazyoptimist-github-io/content/post/2020/how-to-configure-a-nginx-reverse-proxy-with-letsencrypt.md

 }
 ```

 Make a link of the config file:

 ```bash
 sudo ln -s /etc/nginx/sites-available/domain.com.conf /etc/nginx/sites-enabled/
 ```

 Or in nginx v14+, just create the .conf file inside the conf.d directory then you are good to go.

 Check the validity of your config file with this command

 ```bash
 sudo nginx -t
 ```

-Now that it went fine, you will be able to see your public domain will be showing your landing page or something like that.
+Now that it went well, you will be able to see your public domain will be showing your landing page or something like that.

 It’s time to secure your service with Let’s Encrypt (Let's just assume that the server is running Ubuntu 18.04 Bionic for simplicity):

 ```bash
 apt-get update
 apt-get install software-properties-common